N. 353. Prayer of the mahānāvika Buddhagupta (ca. 7th c. CE)

 Bibliography

-Facsimile by Low (1835, reprinted by Jacq-Hergoualc’h 1992).
-After a preliminary attempt by Rajendralal Mitra, reported by Laidlay (1848), the first serious deciperherment was published by Kern (1883), and his results was refine by Chhabra (1935).
-Kern’s publication was reprinted (1915) and published in English version (1907); Chhabra’s was reprinted (1965).
-The results of previous scholarship where presented by Skilling (2015).
-This digital edition based on Low’s facsimile and on estampages.
+Facsimiles by Low (1835, reprinted by several later scholars including Jacq-Hergoualc’h 1992) and Laidlay 1848).
+After a preliminary attempt by Rajendralal Mitra, reported by Laidlay (1848), the first serious attempt at decipherment was published by Kern (1883), and his results were refined by Chhabra (1935).
+Kern’s publication was reprinted (1915) and published in English version (1907); Chhabra’s was reprinted too (1965).
+This digital edition based on the published facsimiles as well as and on estampages.

 Primary